shader-slang/spec/introduction.md

 ```

-This document uses a few kinds of \SpecDef{callouts}, which start bold word indicating the kind of callout.
+This document uses a few kinds of <dfn>callouts</dfn>, which start bold word indicating the kind of callout.
 For example, the following is a note:

-\begin{Note}
-Notes are rendered like this.
+Note: Notes are rendered like this.
-\end{Note}

 The kinds of callouts used in this document are: